SSaquif/docker-notes/README.md

 > I posted a [stack overflow question](https://stackoverflow.com/questions/68866419/docker-permission-issues-when-mapping-host-to-container-for-instant-updates-when)
 >
 > `Hacky Solution:` Set `node` as the default user in dockerfile and give it correct permissions, that should work.
 But I don't like that seems like a security risk
+> `Hacky Solution 2:` [Idea from here](https://forum.codewithmosh.com/t/docker-section-5-working-with-containers-lesson-11-error-and-solution/6380), but will proably stop working if any files outside `/src` changes.
+Also see section below

 We usually want to keep working and see those changes reflected in the containers right away while we are developing projects.